In May 1967, growing tensions in region led Israel to expect that a potentially destructive catastrophic Arab attack was imminent.

 On June 4, Israel’s cabinet voted 12-2 in favor of a preemptive strike, and on June 5, Israeli warplanes attacked the Egyptian air force, destroying most of its aircraft.
 Jordan and Syria soon entered the fray.
 In rapid speed, the smaller but better trained and commanded Israel Defense Forces captured the Sinai Peninsula and the Gaza Strip from Egypt and gained control of the West Bank, including the eastern sector of Jerusalem, from Jordan and the Golan Heights from Syria.

-In a catastrophic military defeat — which shook the Arab world for years to come — a ceasefire was reached six days after the war began.
+In a catastrophic military defeat — which shook the Arab world for years to come — the Arab nations ceased their fight six days after the war began.

 This new territory brought great changes to Israeli daily life and created new challenges for policymakers.
 With the reunification of Jerusalem, Israeli Jews, who had been prevented by Jordan from entering the eastern part of the city, flocked to pray at the Western Wall for the first time in 19 years.
 In the West Bank and Gaza Strip, Israel had to grapple with the implications and challenges of having one million Palestinian Arabs now under its administration.